Case Study: GraphCMS and DMarket

 Powering in-game trading with a Headless CMS for gaming marketplaces, enhanced with AI and Blockchain.

-Leading Touring Car Motorsport, DTM, accelerates with a successful user-centric digital transformation
+Europe’s leading motorsport platform, DTM, accelerates with a successful user-centric digital transformation.

 I love the idea of pure content data in GraphCMS.
 All applications – and who knows what we will come up with – simply retrieve content via GraphQL and serve it the way we need to at the different touchpoints.
 Tomorrow we could build an Alexa skill with the existing content structure we already have in place.